 Places to Taste Sake

 In Japan, it is easy to find sake in a wide variety of places.
-From "izakayas" — typical Japanese bars that serve snacks — to luxury restaurants, the drink is present in practically every environment that offers alcohol.
-In bars specialized in sake, also known as "sakaya," you can rely on the guidance of experienced staff to choose the type that best suits your taste.
+From “izakayas” — typical Japanese bars that serve snacks — to luxury restaurants, the drink is present in almost every setting that offers alcohol.
+In sake specialty bars, also known as “sakaya”, you can rely on the guidance of experienced staff to choose the type that best suits your palate.

 If the idea is to take a bottle home, convenience stores and supermarkets offer popular brands.
-Specialty and department stores, on the other hand, feature a more complete selection, including craft labels and sakes from different regions of the country.
+Specialty and department stores present a more complete selection, including craft labels and sakes from different regions of the country.

-One of the most traditional ways to drink sake is in a cup placed inside a wooden box called "masu".
-This practice is ancient and symbolizes abundance, as the sake is usually served to overflowing into the box.
-In addition to "masu", it is common to find "tokkuri" (sake pitcher) and "ochoko" (small cups) as part of the traditional service.
+One of the most traditional ways to drink sake is in a cup placed inside a wooden box called “masu”.
+This practice is ancient and symbolizes abundance, as sake is typically served to overflow into the box.
+Besides the “masu”, it is common to find “tokkuri” (sake pitcher) and “ochoko” (small cups) as part of the traditional service.

 Temperatures and Preferences

-The temperature at which sake is served varies according to its type.
-Varieties such as "ginjo" are preferred chilled, while "junmai" can be enjoyed hot or at room temperature.
-It's interesting to experiment with different temperatures to discover how the flavors change, enhancing the complexity of the drink.
+The temperature at which sake is served varies according to the type.
+Varieties like “ginjo” are preferred cold, while “junmai” can be enjoyed hot or at room temperature.
+It is interesting to experiment with different temperatures to discover how the flavors change, enhancing the complexity of the drink.

 Types of Sake and Their Characteristics

 The flavor and quality of sake are determined, in part, by the degree of polishing of the rice grains.
-The more polished the rice, the smoother and more delicate the flavor becomes.
+The more the rice is polished, the smoother and more delicate the flavor becomes.
 Below are some of the main types:

-• Honjozo: The rice is polished to 70%, resulting in a mild flavor with the addition of a small amount of distilled alcohol.
+• Honjozo: The rice is polished to 70%, resulting in a light flavor with the addition of a small amount of distilled alcohol.

 • Ginjo: Polished to at least 60%, it has a more fruity aroma and slower fermentation.